pyh1998/MiloMusic/Report.md

 1. She accesses the MiloMusic application and goes to the music page
 2. She types "#blues;*>4.2" in the search box

+Natasha wants to share her feelings about the song "Perfect"

+1. She accesses the MiloMusic application and goes to the music page
+2. She types "Perfect" in the search box and click search button
+3. She chooses the "Perfect" and goes to the comments page
+4. She types her feelings and click the post button

 Nancy wants to see her friends Dennis's comments that write for "End Game" and give him a like reaction

 1. She accesses the MiloMusic application and goes to the comments page
 2. She types "@Dennis" in the search box
 3. She clicks the like button in the first comment by Dennis.

-Dennis wants to see her own user report and views it on a landscape screen
+Dennis wants to see her own user report and views it in a landscape screen

-1. He clicks his own avatar in the music page or comment page
+1. He click his own avatar in the music page or comment page
 2. He sees a "SHOW REPORT" button and clicks it
-3. His report shows a number of fans, number of comments per month, and number of likes received from comments posted per month
+3. His report shows number of fans, number of comments per month and number of likes received from comments posted per month
 4. He adjusts his phone in the landscape mode

 ## Application UML